 Some babies can be extra cranky, under the weather or out of sorts for a few days after their well-baby appointment and one-year inoculations.
-Wait a week, or throw your first birthday party before the doctor's visit, to make sure the guest of honour is at his or her best.
+Wait a week, or throw your first birthday party before the doctor's visit, to make sure the guest of honour is at their best.

-Similarly, if you’re returning to work around the same time, and your one-year-old is experiencing big changes to her daily routine (a new caregiver, different nap times, etc), you might want to give yourself a few weeks to settle in before plunging into party-planning mode.
+Similarly, if you’re returning to work around the same time, and your one-year-old is experiencing big changes to their daily routine (a new caregiver or different nap times, for example), you might want to give yourself a few weeks to settle in before plunging into party-planning mode.
 It can be an emotional transition for everyone.

 If you’re inviting lots of little ones, set out some baby-approved favourites like individually wrapped Mum-Mum cracker packets or a basket of fruit-and-veggie squeeze pouches (they’re easy to clean up and toddlers go crazy over them).
 Consider setting up more than one makeshift diaper-change station in your house, too.
 If you haven’t needed to fully baby-proof yet, at least put up safety gates at the top and bottom of the staircase.
 (Some of your guests may be obsessed with climbing up and down the stairs.)

-After everything is set up and the decorations are out—but before the chaos begins—take a keepsake photo with the birthday boy or girl.
+After everything is set up and the decorations are out—but before the chaos begins—take a keepsake photo with the birthday kid.
 Once guests arrive, you’ll be busy hosting, and your baby may be overwhelmed by all the activity and commotion.